a-gruber/xcode-bot-tutorial/1-setup-buildserver.md

-# Setup Xcode Build Server
+# Setup Xcode Build Server on build machine

 1.)
 Open Xcode server preferences on your build machine.